Gradient estimate and Universal bounds for semilinear elliptic equations on RCD$^*$(K,N) metric measure spaces: Abstract

 \section{Abstract}

-We provide logarithmic gradient estimate and universal boundedness estimate for semilinear elliptic equations on \RCD\, metric measure spaces.
+We derive logarithmic gradient estimate and universal boundedness estimate for semilinear elliptic equations on \RCD\, metric measure spaces, which contains the class of Riemannian manifolds with Ricci curvature bounded below.
+These estimates are applicable for equations satisfying subcritical index condition,which recover many classical results even on Euclidean spaces.
 In certain case, these estimates are optimal even on \RCD\,\,spaces with $K<0$.
 Two direct corollaries of these estimates are Harnack inequality and Liouville theorem.
-In addition to these estimates, we also establish relations among the universal boundedness estimate, the logarithmic gradient estimate, and Harnack inequality.
-Under certain conditions, even in wild setting, they are $\kappa$-equivalent on \RCDO\,spaces for any $\kappa>1$.
+In addition to these estimates, we also establish fundamental relations among the universal boundedness estimate, the logarithmic gradient estimate, and Harnack inequality.
+Under certain and wild assumptions for the nonlinear term, we prove that these estimates are $\kappa$-equivalent on \RCDO\,spaces for any $\kappa>1$.

 \keywords{Logarithmic gradient estimate, Universal boundedness estimate, Harnack inequality, Liouville theorem, \RCD\,metric measure space}